CloudLabs-MOC/Sustainability-workshop/Instructions/Lab4:Insights-and-reporting.md

    ![](../media/lab01-138.png)

-1. A New check-in dialog will appear.

-  Populate the New check-in dialog with the following data:
+1. A New check-in dialog will appear.Populate the New check-in dialog with the following data:

    - Update for - **Use today's date.**